samcooler/flame_art/imu/README.md

 Startup blocks unless it has a network.
 This somewhat makes sense because the device's only purpose is to send packets on the network.
 If you start up and there is no network to send to, you will see 'Trying to connect to SSID' messages.

+Twice-hit the reset button to upload.
+On Windows you'll have to select the board again (my device it's COM3 then COM7), and after the upload, power cycle again.

+[!WARNING]
+It appears the reset button can fail sometimes.
+In those cases, the call to `begin_I2C` hangs forever.
+Looking at the adafruit code, it appears that an init is called, it inits the I2C section, but it also pulls the BNO's reset pin if it is wired.
+We have not wired the reset pin, and have not configured it.
+It appears the device is stable after a power cycle.
+The Adafruit guide for the BNO states firmly to add a RST wire and to configure it properly if wired for SPI, but not I2C.
+If supporting reset is important, I would follow the Adafruit guide and wire RST.

 # network